liplum/ChatIsland/README.md

 ## Chat Room

-Uers can create a chat room,
+Uers can create chat rooms,
-and invite others by adding other public keys into the member list.
+and invite others by adding their public keys into the member list.

 Members can query the member list anytime.